 We considered the problem of predicting survival probability over time.
 Our objective was to create a model based on subjects' time-dependent covariates obtained in routine laboratory tests and to predict the fully personalized survival function for each subject based on the last available measurement values.
 We developed a novel method called TVsuRF (Time-Varying SUrvival Random Forest) for this goal.
-TVsuRF is the first ensemble method based of survival trees for time-dependent covariates that implements the 'pseudo-object' concept.
+TVsuRF is the first ensemble method based on survival trees for time-dependent covariates that implements the 'pseudo-object' concept.
 Moreover, our method is the first to use the conditional inference trees in that setting.
+We used the new method to predict future BC and PGC risk in healthy individuals.
+Our analysis was conducted on EMRs of 20,317 healthy individuals who underwent routine checkups, encompassing more than 600 parameters per visit.
+We identified those who later developed cancer using the Israel Cancer Registry.
+We compared our method to other extant methods and obtained favorable results.